-The University will provide, only to the employee on leave, the benefits of Articles 9, 16 and 24 (salary, benefits, job security and status) under this agreement as if he or she had completed the teaching assignment(s).
-In no case shall the union leave provide an additional salary or benefit improvement under this agreement other than what that employee would have accrued if he or she had performed the work.
+The University will provide, only to the employee on leave, the benefits of Articles 9, 16 and 24 (salary, benefits, job security and status) under this Master agreement and the TA, Non-Student, ELC and Cultural Assistant Appendices as if he or she had completed the teaching assignment(s).
+In no case shall the union leave provide an additional salary or benefit improvement_under this agreement other than what that employee would have accrued if he_or she had performed the work.
 The granting of an extended leave should not act so as to reduce a probationary or qualifying period.